linebender/velato/README.md

 </div>

 > [!WARNING]
-> The goal of this crate is to provide coverage of the large Lottie spec, up to what vello will support, for use in interactive graphics.
-We are working towards correctness, but there are several missing features.
-See [vello](https://github.com/linebender/vello) for more information about limitations.
+> The goal of this crate is to provide coverage of the large Lottie spec, up to what vello can render, for use in interactive graphics.
+We are working towards correctness, but there are missing features listed below.

 ## Missing features

-It is not currently feature complete, but is capable of rendering a large number of Lottie animations.
+Several Lottie features are not yet supported, including:

 - Non-linear easings
 - Position keyframe (`ti`, `to`) easing